Daniel Loeb's Third Point takes less than 5 pct stake in Hertz-CNBC

-Dec 31 (Reuters) - Activist investor Daniel Loeb’s Third Point Capital LLC has taken a stake of less than 5 percent in Hertz Global Holdings Inc, the second largest U.S. car rental company, CNBC reported.
+(Reuters) - Activist investor Daniel Loeb’s Third Point Capital LLC has taken a stake of less than 5 percent in Hertz Global Holdings Inc (HTZ.N), the second largest U.S. car rental company, CNBC reported.

 Hertz shares rose as much as 9 percent on Tuesday morning.